Open-Technology-Foundation/vrecord/README.md

 BEEP_FILE="$STATE_DIR/beep.mp3"  # Custom beep sound
 ```

 The installer includes a default beep sound.
-You can replace it with any MP3 file.
+You can replace it with any tiny MP3 file that emits a non-distracting pip while recording is in progress.

 ### Transcription